Sterling steady in sluggish markets; investors watch COVID-19 data | Business

 Sterling steady in sluggish markets; investors watch COVID-19 data

-Sterling was little changed on Wednesday, lacking direction as investors weighed up COVID-19 data and waited for the Federal Reserve's annual economic symposium on Friday to give momentum to the dollar.
+Sterling was little changed on Wednesday, slipping slightly against the dollar but lacking direction overall as investors weighed up COVID-19 data and waited for the Federal Reserve's annual symposium on Friday to give momentum to the dollar.
 Risk appetite was mixed, with riskier currencies such as the British pound supported by higher commodity prices at the start of the week, but any gains limited by concerns about the Delta variant.

-Sterling was little changed on Wednesday, lacking direction as investors weighed up COVID-19 data and waited for the Federal Reserve's annual economic symposium on Friday to give momentum to the dollar.
+Sterling was little changed on Wednesday, slipping slightly against the dollar but lacking direction overall as investors weighed up COVID-19 data and waited for the Federal Reserve's annual symposium on Friday to give momentum to the dollar.

-At 1109 GMT, the pound was down 0.1% against the dollar at $1.3719.
-Its direction has been driven by dollar moves and global risk sentiment.
-On Friday last week, it dropped to a one-month low of $1.3602 as the dollar index strengthened.
-Versus the euro, the pound was up 0.1% at 85.59 pence per euro.
+At 1413 GMT, the pound was down 0.1% against a slightly stronger dollar at $1.3721.
+On Friday last week, the pound dropped to a one-month low of $1.3602 as the dollar index strengthened.
+Versus the euro, the pound was flat at 85.66 pence per euro .
 The pound has generally benefited from expectations that the Bank of England will tighten policy before the European Central Bank.

 "GBP remains very much range-bound, with few immediate drivers seen on the horizon.
 GBP may take some lessons from Hungary, however," ING strategists wrote in a note to clients.
 Hungary's central bank said on Tuesday it would start gradually withdrawing its bond-buying programme.